HenryOyoto/PCB-Design-Projects/README.md

 # PCB Design Projects

-A collection of PCB design work — schematics, layouts, 3D board renders, and the supporting documentation that goes with them.
-These are boards I designed for my own projects, reviewed carefully, and — for the ones marked as fabricated — prepared, ordered, and tested.
+A collection of PCB design work: schematics, layouts, 3D board renders, and the supporting documentation that goes with them.
+These are boards I designed for my own projects, reviewed carefully, and, for the ones marked as fabricated, prepared, ordered, and tested.

 ## What is in this repository